JamesGJ5/education/README.md

 .complexity/

 - There's not much in here but I have knowledge in time complexity and space complexity and how to optimize these things using various algorithms and data structures.

+.amazon-web-services/

+- This directory was used to follow tutorials related to AWS tools like Amplify, Lambda, DynamoDB, API Gateway and IAM.